hashicorp/katakoda/learn-sentinel-intro/step1.md

 Open the `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}} file and review the policy for this scenario, which requires you to apply at least one tag to any new or updated S3 bucket.

-To see Sentinel policy logic in action, run an `apply` with the `trace` flag in your terminal.
+Run an `apply` with the `trace` flag in your terminal to apply the policy against data from the infrastructure configuration you just reviewed.

 ```
 sentinel apply -trace restrict-s3-buckets.sentinel